 It was an all-inclusive agreement between the Jews, Christians, Sabeans, Quraish, Muslims and other tribes for a peaceful co-existence.
 An example was set for a pluralistic society in documenting the rights of individuals.
 Perhaps it was the first historical document that included diverse people with the freedom to practice what they believe.
 The Word Ummah was used in the document to mean all residents of the City.

 Praise the Lord.
-We are pleased to announce the formation of The World Muslim Congress, A non-profit organization dedicated to promoting co-existence and contributing towards a just world.
+We are pleased to announce the formation of The World Muslim Congress, A non-profit organization dedicated to promoting co-existence and contributing toward a just world.
 (Formed: 5/25/2006)

 A Major Paradigm Shift

 The world has indeed become a global community.
 Everyone is a neighbor to everyone else; we aspire to nurture the concept of good neighborliness in the world.
 Our advisory board will be represented by individuals from every faith.
 It is time for us to be equal citizens of one world, our home.
 This is a major paradigm shift in how religious organizations would be conducting their business in the coming years.

 Our upcoming website: www.WorldMuslimCongress.com will present a range of values in Islam.
 It is a shame that some of the translations of the Qur’an contain phrases that are not in Qur’an.
 A dozen translations will be presented verse by verse, with the source.
 So you may know the truth!

 God willing (Insha Allah) by September 11, we plan to roll out a Seven-point program achieving the mission encrusted in the press release below.
 We are driven by the thought “How can we make the world a better place for everyone”.

 Nothing has ever happened without taking a step forward.
 The website www.WorldMuslimCongress.org is scheduled to be launched on Monday, September 11, 2006.
 It will be interactive and accommodative of diversity within Islam and aims to be a voice of the Majority of Muslims who chose moderation.